Dead for a Dollar: Development and filming

+Hill later recalled he had worked on the script "for about a year and a half, not constantly."
+The Christopher Waltz character was based on a real character, Chris Madsen, a US Marshal from Denmark.
+"I thought the idea of a European immigrant as protagonist was a nice, off-center way of getting into a story," said Hill.
+"We're so used to the Joel McCrea, Randolph Scott, John Wayne Anglo kind of guy."
+However he stressed the role was fictionalised.

 The film was announced at the Marché du Film in June 2021.
 It marks Waltz's return to the genre after Django Unchained (2012) and Hill's return to directing after The Assignment (2016).
 Principal photography took place in Santa Fe, New Mexico, from August 24 to September 21, 2021.
 Approximately 80 crew members, 20 principal cast members, and 40 background and extras from New Mexico were employed for the shoot.

 Grievance about filming incident

 On October 26, 2021, actor Shawn-Caulin Young filed a grievance against stunt coordinator and second unit director Allan Graf.
 In his complaint, Young said Graf did not properly supervise the stunts in the film and that he was "hostile on set".
 He also said the production did not give him suitable protective gear for his eyes and ears when using pyrotechnics and explosives.
 During the shooting of a scene, Young was asked to serve as a "target" and was hit in the face with shrapnel and gunpowder debris.
 As a result of the scene, he and a camera operator became upset and were later "publicly shamed".
 At one point, Young said he overheard Graf calling him a "pussy".
 Producer Carolyn McMaster and first assistant director Scott Corban Sikman have both disputed the allegations.

 Sikman said every member of the cast and crew was offered safety glasses and ear protection.
-When asked about the scene in question, Sikman said that Young and the camera operator were moved after the pair were hit with debris.
+When asked about the scene, Sikman said that Young and the camera operator were moved after the pair were hit with debris.
 Armorer John Farner only recalled the camera operator complaining about the incident but not Young.
 Furthermore, two anonymous crew members described the set as "unnerving" after blanks were fired at the floorboards of the set to create smoke; Farner said he was told by Graf that it was common practice to do so.
 In a statement, the production said Young had worked on the set for only one day—August 2, 2021—and that they "strongly deny any allegation that safety requirements were not fully met and adhered to at all times."
 According to Young, he was supposed to work for two days but was not brought back on set after asking for a pay raise; McMaster also disputed this claim.